prisma/specs/process/repositories.md

 - Stakeholders: @schickling, @dpetrick
 - Spec State: stable

+Prisma obviously uses GitHub for hosting our git repositories.
+This document specifies which repositories we consider part of our main offering, and how we decide when to create an additional repository.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->